Amos47/2400/GLOSSARY.md

 At the same time.
 Opposite of asynchronous.

+## tangible

+Can be touched, sensed or measured.

 ## turbid

 Stirred up; opaque; difficult to see through.

-## tangible
+## spurious

-Can be touched, sensed or measured.
+False or fake; not being as it appears to be.